Surgery for testicular cancer

-Effects of orchiectomy: Losing a testicle usually has no effect on a man’s ability to get an erection and have sex.
+Effects of orchiectomy: Losing one testicle usually has no effect on a man’s ability to get an erection and have sex.
 But if both testicles are removed, sperm cells cannot be produced and a man becomes infertile.
 Also, without testicles, a man cannot make enough testosterone, which can decrease sex drive and affect his ability to have erections.
 Other effects could include fatigue, hot flashes, and loss of muscle mass.
-These side effects can be avoided by taking testosterone supplements, either in the form of a gel, a patch, or a shot.
+These side effects can be avoided by taking testosterone supplements, either in a gel, a patch, or a shot.
 Pills are generally not reliable sources of testosterone.

 Usually men with testicular cancer are young and may be concerned that their appearance has changed.
 They may be dating and worry about a partner’s reaction, or they may be athletic and feel embarrassed by the missing testicle when in locker rooms.

 To restore a more natural look, a man can have a testicular prosthesis surgically implanted in his scrotum.
 The prosthesis approved for use in the United States is filled with saline (salt water) and comes in different sizes to match the remaining testicle.
 When in place, it can look like a normal testicle.
 There can be a scar after the operation, but it’s often partly hidden by pubic hair.
-Some men might want to have a prosthesis, while others might not.
+Some men might want a prosthesis, while others might not.
 You should discuss your wishes with your surgeon before considering this surgery.
-It could also help to talk with someone who has a testicular prosthesis, to see what their experience has been like.
+It could also help to talk with someone who has a testicular prosthesis, to hear what it has been like for them.